 The Hemisfair Park is an area of San Antonio where the city has restored old architecture in the city.
 They do a lot of work to keep the history of San Antonio alive.

 My family’s FAVORITE activity in San Antonio.
-The ranch has a drive thru safari as well as petting zoo and a cafe.
+The ranch has a drive-thru safari as well as a petting zoo and a cafe.
 LOVE LOVE LOVE this place.
-Read my post about the Wildlife Ranch, HERE.
+You can drive through this beautiful ranch and feed the beautiful animals that they have there from the safety of your car.
+This is by far one of the most kid friendly activities in San Antonio!

 Enjoy fine dining and breathtaking views of downtown San Antonio from the Tower of the Americas.